Two Families of Constant Term Identities: Nontransitive Condition

 where

-For each term in \eqref{qh2} and \eqref{qh3} we will extract the constant term in $x_{r_1}$, next perform further constant term extractions and evaluating one variable at each step.
-We introduce some notations from \cite{gessxin2006} to keep track of the terms we selected.
+For each term in \eqref{qh2} and \eqref{qh3}, we will extract the constant term in $x_{r_1}$, then perform further constant term extractions, evaluating one variable at each step.
+We introduce some notation from \cite{gessxin2006} to keep track of the terms we select.